rjx18/mythril/README.md

 Mythril is a security analysis tool for EVM bytecode.
 It detects security vulnerabilities in smart contracts built for Ethereum, Hedera, Quorum, Vechain, Roostock, Tron and other EVM-compatible blockchains.
 It uses symbolic execution, SMT solving and taint analysis to detect a variety of security vulnerabilities.
 It's also used (in combination with other tools and techniques) in the [MythX](https://mythx.io) security analysis platform.

+This version of Mythril has been extended with gas analysis capabilities, as part of Solbolt.

 If you are a smart contract developer, we recommend using [MythX tools](https://github.com/b-mueller/awesome-mythx-smart-contract-security-tools) which are optimized for usability and cover a wider range of security issues.

 Whether you want to contribute, need support, or want to learn what we have cooking for the future, our [Discord server](https://discord.gg/E3YrVtG) will serve your needs.